tud-zih-energy/lo2s/README.md

 In the effort to keep compatible with older kernels and some architectures that lack hardware breakpoint support, several quirks have been added to `lo2s`:

 1. The initial time synchronization between lo2s and the kernel-space perf is done with a hardware breakpoint.
-If your kernel or processor architecture doesn't support that, you can disable it using the CMake option `USE_HW_BREAKPOINT_COMPAT`.
+If your kernel or processor architecture doesn't support that, you can use a fallback using the CMake option `USE_HW_BREAKPOINT_COMPAT`.
-2. If you get the following error message: `event 'ref-cycles' is not available as a metric leader!`, you can fallback to the bus-cycles metric as leader using `--metric-leader bus-cycles`.
+2. If you get the following error message: `event 'ref-cycles' is not available as a metric leader!`, you can fallback to the bus-cycles metric as leader using the lo2s command-lind argument `--metric-leader bus-cycles`.

 # Working with traces